amazon-connect/amazon-connect-streams/Documentation.md

 ```

 ## Enhanced Monitoring APIs
 Enhanced monitoring providing real-time silent monitoring and barge capability to help managers and supervisors to listen in the agents' conversations and barge into the call if needed to take over the control and provide better customer experience.
 Supervisors in barge mode will be able to force mute agents and prevent them from unmuting themselves, will be able to hold, drop any connection, or directly speak with the customer.
 If the supervisor has muted an agent and then drops from the call, the agent will be able to unmute themselves once supervisor has dropped.
 Monitoring APIs are expected to be used against agent's(or supervisor's) connection.
 To start enhanced monitoring supervisor/manager will need to click an eye icon on the Real Time Metrics page.
+Before enabling Enhanced monitoring capabilities, ensure that you are using the latest version of the Contact Control Panel (CCP) or Agent workspace.

 Streams Enhanced Monitoring APIs can be tested after all these prerequisites are met:
 1. Enable Multi-Party Calls and Enhanced Monitoring in Telephony section of the Amazon Connect Console.